ryanflorence/SlideShow/README.md

 CSS Transitions!
 ----------------

-New in 2.0, `SlideShow.CSS` sub-class has the option to override JS animations with CSS3 animations.
+New in 2.0, `SlideShow.CSS` has a method to override JS animations with CSS3 animations.

 How to use
 ----------